kuritz/sbs-bootcamp-nyc/README.md

 ![](readme-images/iot-create-certificate.png)
 5. Click on each link to download the **certificate**, **private key**, and **public key**.
 > **Important!!**
 > Save these certificates to the **sbs-bootcamp/device/certs** folder in your project directory.
+You will also need one more file, the VeriSign root certificate.
+[Download that certificate here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and save it to the same certs directory.

 6. Click the **Create Policy** box.
 ![](readme-images/iot-create-policy.png)